-Most fireplaces today are installed with remote controls.
-A hand-held remote control communicates with a receiver, usually located behind the lower grill of a gas fireplace as part of a battery box or module.
-If the batteries in the receiver are weak and cannot pick up the radio signal from the remote, the fireplace will not ignite because the gas valve will not open.
+When you press a remote control for your fireplace, a signal is sent to a receiver.
+This receiver is usually located behind the lower grill of a gas fireplace as part of a battery box or module.
+If the batteries are weak and cannot pick up the radio signal from the remote, the fireplace will not turn on or ignite because the gas valve will not open.

 - The frequency code and syncing up the remote to the receiver is normally done at the time of installation.
-Usually it’s not necessary to make any adjustments to this code.
+Usually, it’s not necessary to make any adjustments to this code.
 However, some electric models may need to be re-synced each time the remote batteries are replaced.

-Replacing the batteries in the remote control is no different than replacing them in your other remote control devices.
-Also, many remotes may have a built-in timer that automatically turns the appliance off after several hours of continuous use.
+Meanwhile, an IPI system uses an “on demand” pilot that is only on when the fireplace is operating.
+The pilot light will not ignite the burner if the batteries are too weak in an IPI fireplaces.
 Most IPI systems have a “continuous on” position and an “IPI” position on the receiver.
-If the batteries in the receiver are replaced, check your owner’s manual as it may be important to have this switch in a specific position in order for it to function correctly.
+If the batteries in the receiver module are replaced, check your owner’s manual as it may be important to have this switch in a specific position in order for it to function correctly.
 The question often comes up, “Will an IPI system work if power to the house is interrupted?”
 The answer is yes, provided the batteries are fresh.

 HOW OFTEN TO REPLACE?